 The Edinburgh Project

-The Edinburgh Project is a unique opportunity offered to qualified Theatre Arts majors to create and perform a piece for the Edinburgh Festival Fringe in Scotland.
-On alternating years, a select number of majors are invited to enroll in Theatre Arts 1275: The Edinburgh Project, from which an ensemble theatre piece is developed and then performed in Edinburgh in August.
-Each section of Theatre Arts 275 focuses on a topic that is explored throughout the semester, resulting in the selection and/or devising of a performance piece.
-Following the semester, the project has two intensive rehearsal periods, one in late May and the other in early August.
-The piece is then performed for one week at the festival and over a weekend at Penn in September.
+The Edinburgh Project is a unique opportunity offered to qualified Theatre Arts students to create and perform a piece for the Edinburgh Festival Fringe in Scotland.
+On alternating years, a select number of students are invited to enroll in Theatre Arts 1275: The Edinburgh Project, from which an ensemble theatre piece is developed and then performed in Edinburgh in August.
+Each section of Theatre Arts 1275 follows a process specific to the students and faculty director, which may include rehearsing a published play, devising a performance based on a topic of interest, or adapting a text for the stage.
+The project is performed on campus at the end of the spring semester, as well as for one week in the Edinburgh Festival Fringe.